Skip to content

 PAST_UPCOMING Incomplete task with a due date that has passed.

 TODAY Dedicated cell for displaying the current day.
-The Timeline will automatically create a cell with this state if there are no events on the current day.
+The Timeline will automatically create a cell with this state.

 DONE Upcoming task that has been completed.